txt/ase23/docs/intro.md

 -- Pablo Picasso[^0]

 > Sure, computers can make decisions.
-But they can also help us to learn more about the world around us.
+But they can also help us to learn more about the world around us, and when we need to _change_ those decisions.

 Welcome to the next era of software engineering: